Sungdare Sherpa: Climbing career

 Sungdare was with Hannelore Schmatz when she died on a 1979 expedition.
 He remained with her after she died, and as a result, lost most of his fingers and toes to frostbite.

 Despite losing his digits, Sungdare summitted Mount Everest four more times after the 1979 expedition.

 Death

 Sungdare drowned in a river below his village, Pangboche, Nepal in 1989.

-Elizabeth Hawley stated that he had alcoholism and that his death was a suicide.
+Elizabeth Hawley stated that he struggled with alcoholism and that his death was a suicide.
 He was survived by his widow, Bhingfuti.

 As quoted in an article in Backpacker magazine talking about Mount Everest: